TABLE-Indian central bank repo results

-Monday it accepted all 44 bids for 1 trillion rupees at the
+Friday it accepted all 37 bids for 688.25 billion rupees at the

 banking system.